 Cavities can form under metal fillings over time and are not able to be detected unless the filling is removed.
 If your filling is over 10 years old, it may be time to evaluate the condition of your fillings and consider replacing them.

 As far as side effects of metal fillings, more research should be done on whether metal fillings cause issues to our health.

-If you have questions or concerns about metal fillings in your mouth, please call or email us.
-We are happy to meet with you and discuss your concerns, and answer any questions you may have.
+If you have questions or concerns about metal fillings in your mouth, please contact us.
+We are happy to meet with you and discuss your concerns and answer any questions you may have.